metablockshq/metablocks.world/content/guideChapters/deposit-nft-1.md

 Every deposited NFT is a component of your meta NFT.
 The meta NFT combines the metadata of all component NFTs.

+The combination requires you to add some configuration to the metadata of each NFT, in the form of `mbkSchema`.
+This schema helps with storage and re-rendering of the meta NFT.
+More on this in the chapter `Meta Blocks Schema`.

 ## How is an NFT stored in a universe?

 The following steps occur when a wallet deposits an NFT in a universe for the first time: